-- We developed a conceptual design of CPS for Hall D. - □ It will provide photon beam at KPT that would meet KLF requirements. - □ We will use a movable platform to be able to restore GlueX beamline. - ➤ No major R&D is anticipated for the design and construction of CPS. - □ Need to optimize CPS and develop engineering design. - > We performed FLUKA simulations to estimate the radiation levels around CPS. - \square Radiation environment should be similar or better than GlueX would have at 5μ A. - □ No civil construction is needed in tagger hall. - > We are in contact with Accelerator Division regarding beam requirements for CPS. - No show-stoppers are identified. - > Working on optimization of the basic design. - > Engineering design is the next step.
+- > We developed a conceptual design of CPS for Hall D. - □ It will provide photon beam at KPT that would meet KLF requirements. - □ We will use a movable platform to be able to restore GlueX beamline. - > No major R&D is anticipated for the design and construction of CPS. - □ Need to optimize CPS and develop engineering design. - > We performed FLUKA simulations to estimate the radiation levels around CPS. - $\hfill\square$ Radiation environment should be similar to what GlueX would have at 5μA. - No civil construction is needed in tagger hall. - We are in contact with Accelerator Division regarding beam requirements for CPS.
+No show-stoppers are identified. - > Working on optimization of the basic design. - □ Check and optimize radiation environment with newer versions of FLUKA. - □ Optimize the absorber and magnetic field to further lower the temperature. - > Engineering design is the next step.